-Classic Pork Fried Rice is a recipe which I have been making for my family for quite a number of years now.
-My mother in law taught me how to make this delicious side dish when I was a young Bride.
-It was a recipe which she had gotten from one of her neighbours when she was bringing up her own family.
-As you can clearly tell, it is a simple recipe which has really stood the test of time, and is a firm family favourite!
+Classic Pork Fried Rice is a recipe that I have been making for my family for quite a number of years now.
+My mother-in-law taught me how to make this delicious side dish when I was a young Bride.
+It was a recipe that she had gotten from one of her neighbors when she was bringing up her own family.
+As you can clearly tell, it is a simple recipe that has really stood the test of time and is a firm family favorite!

 One thing which I really love about this recipe for Classic Pork Fried Rice is that it gives me another delicious option for using up and cooking with leftovers.
 Leftover roast pork?
 Perfect in this.
 Leftover cooked Pork Sausages?
 Also perfect!
 Leftover cooked rice?
 Again, perfect!

-In all truth, this is a recipe which works with ham and spam as well.
+To be totally honest, this is a recipe that works with ham and spam as well.
 It is delicious, economical, and very adaptable to what you have in your fridge or larder at any given time.
-Classic Pork Fried Rice really is a little workhorse of a recipe that you will be happy to add to your repertoire of tried and true recipes to keep!
+So, Classic Pork Fried Rice really is a little workhorse of a recipe that you will be happy to add to your repertoire of tried and true recipes to keep!

 INGREDIENTS NEEDED TO MAKE CLASSIC PORK FRIED RICE

 I am a great proponent of simple food and simple ingredients.
-I like to say that there is nothing you cannot make taste delicious with a bit of tweaking here and there.
+Therefore, I like to say that there is nothing you cannot make taste delicious with a bit of tweaking here and there.
 Using up my leftovers in a delicious way is exactly what I love to do.
-Nobody in my home ever complains about having to eat leftovers!
-This recipe, once again, uses quite simple things that most of you will have in your kitchen.
+Also, nobody in my home ever complains about having to eat leftovers!
+Not to mention that this recipe, once again, uses quite simple things that most of you will have in your kitchen.

 |2 TBS vegetable oil|

 |1 fat clove of garlic, peeled and minced|

 |1 bunch of scallions, trimmed, white and green parts separated and thinly sliced|